robertrittmuller/glorified_scribe/README.md

 ```bash
 pip install -r requirements.txt --upgrade
 ```
+**Please Note!** - An OpenAI API key is required to run this script if you wish to generate meeting notes!
+You can obtain an API key <a href="https://openai.com/blog/openai-api">here</a>.

 ## How to Run the `takenotes.py` Script
 The takenotes.py script can be run from the command line with various options.
 Here is the basic usage: